-We engaged a major public accounting firm that is not our independent registered public accounting firm to develop the grant date fair values of the LTIP programs using a Monte Carlo simulation.
+We engaged Deloitte LLP, who is not our independent registered public accounting firm, to develop the grant date fair values of the LTIP programs using a Monte Carlo simulation.
 Three simulations were conducted using assumptions regarding the total stock return on the Company's common stock and the relative total returns of the S&P 500 Index and MSCI U.S. REIT Index (RMS), as well as expected volatility, risk-free investment rates, correlation coefficients, dividend reinvestment, and other factors.
-The grant date fair values of the awards in the 2014 LTIP program, as of April 16, 2014, were as follows (net of the purchase price of \$0.25 per unit to be paid by the participant):
+The grant date fair values of the awards in the 2015 LTIP program, as of February 26, 2015, were as follows (net of the purchase price of \$0.25 per unit paid by the participant):

-NAME NUMBER OF AWARD UNITS GRANT DATE FAIR VALUE OF 2014 LTIP PROGRAM
+NAME NUMBER OF AWARD UNITS VAL UE OF 2015 P PROGRAM

-David Simon 110,093 \$ 9,972,444
+David Simon 116,904 \$ 9,470,774

-Andrew A. Juster 24,771 2,243,795
+Andrew A. Juster 30,764 2,492,309

-Richard S. Sokolov 60,551 5,484,814
+Richard S. Sokolov 61,529 4,984,618

-James M. Barkley 44,037 3,988,957
+James M. Barkley 30,764 2,492,309

-David J. Contis 27,524 2,493,175
+David J. Contis 27,688 2,243,078

-Stephen E. Sterrett (5) 0 0

-As explained in the COMPENSATION DISCUSSION AND ANALYSIS section included in this Proxy Statement, the Compensation Committee determined that our performance for the three-year period ended December 31, 2014, resulted in a 80.8% payout of the three-year 2012 LTIP program.
-The number of LTIP units awarded under the three-year 2013 LTIP program and the 2014 LTIP program that may be earned in the future will depend upon the extent to which we achieve the performance measures during three-year performance periods that end on December 31, 2015 and 2016, respectively.
+As explained in the Compensation Discussion and Analysis section included in this Proxy Statement, the Compensation Committee determined that our performance for the As explained in the Compensation Discussion and Analysis section included in this Proxy Statement, the Compensation Committee determined that our performance for the three-year period ended December 31, 2015, resulted in a 82.9% payout of the three-year 2013 LTIP program.
+The number of LTIP units awarded under the three-year 2014 LTIP program and the 2015 LTIP program that may be earned in the future will depend upon the extent to which we achieve the performance measures during three-year performance periods that end on December 31, 2016 and 2017, respectively.
 If our performance for those periods results in a payout of less than 100%, the number of LTIP units earned would be less than the maximum amounts shown.
-Once earned, one-half of the LTIP units in the annual programs will vest on January 1 of the second and third years following the end of the applicable performance period.
+Once earned, one-half of the LTIP units in the programs will vest on January 1 of the second and third years following the end of the applicable performance period.
 The recipient must maintain continuous service through each vesting date, except for termination of service resulting from death or disability or, in the Compensation Committee's sole discretion, upon retirement.
 The grant date fair values of the LTIP units are reported in column (E) net of the purchase price of \$0.25 per unit.